 The repeal took effect from 31 January 2015, being the date the Labor Party were elected to govern Queensland.

-What this means is that if you sustained an injury before or after the period from 15 October 2013 (when the 6% threshold was introduced by Newman) to 30 January 2015 (when it was repealed by Labor), then the 6% DPI threshold does not apply to you.
+What this means is that if you sustained an injury before or after the period from 15 October 2013 (when the 6% threshold was introduced by the Newman government) to 30 January 2015 (when it was repealed by the Labor government), then the 6% DPI threshold does not apply to you.

 This means you can sue for damages at Common Law, whether you achieve a 0% DPI or an 80% DPI – it does not matter.